sampsyo/cs6120/content/2023-12-09-allo-amc/index.md

 ## Tool flow

 Under the hood, the Allo frontend is automating all the interactions with other tools, IRs, and frameworks.
-Nonetheless, understanding each component is important to understanding the novelty in our approach.
+Nonetheless, understanding the interactions of each component is important to understanding the novelty in our approach.

 <center>
 <img src="allo_dependencies.png" alt="Diagram of build dependencies" title="Allo build dependencies" style="zoom:55%;">